 * Check-in your nearby (away from the storm’s path) Facebook groups for people offering safe passage during the storm for you and your pets.
 I’ve seen many nice and amazingly generous people offering their homes to strangers.

-* Large livestock should be released from their barns into a place that can provide some cover, such as a wooded area, preferably on higher ground.
+* Release large livestock from their barns into a place that can provide some cover, such as a wooded area, preferably on higher ground.
 If locked in their pen/barn the building/structure could come down on them causing a lot of damage to them.

 * Check your pet’s first aid kit and make sure it’s full.
 You’ll want to make sure you have plenty of bandages, ointment, and medical tape for any injuries that may be sustained during the storm.

-* Tag your animals with your phone number, in case they get lost.
+* During a storm, it’s a good idea if your animals have your contact information on them, you know like we do with dogs.
 I’ve seen people use spray paint or marker maybe?
 I wouldn’t want to spray paint my animals, but if it means they come home, maybe it’s not such a bad thing.
-You could also use a metal tag on a collar, like we use on dogs.
+You could also use a metal tag on a collar like we use on dogs.

 * Store enough medicine for at least 1 month or more.
 When disaster hits, supply for items like medicine tends to run low for a long period of time.
 When trees and power lines are down the mail trucks and semi-trucks may have a hard time getting through to serve their deliveries.

-- Batten down the hatches… Prepare your home and your land.
+- Prepare your home and your land.
 Install hurricane shutters or board up the windows.
 Pick up anything that the storm’s winds can throw on your home, and/or livestock.

-- Inside clean up: I like to get my laundry done if possible.
+- If you have time before the storm comes, do the laundry!
 It makes it easier to pack with plenty of clean laundry.
-Get the dishes done, have some easy dinners so that there are less dishes to clean.
+Get the dishes done, have some easy dinners so that there are fewer dishes to clean.
 Pack up any important items.
 Like photos, or expensive gear that you don’t want to lose.

 Check out the dot gov website for more information on prepping for a hurricane!